-You can write a manifesto or rallying cray for any project, not just a book.
+You can write a manifesto or rallying cry for any project, not just a book.
 Try it and see how it impacts you and your project.

-Excerpted from my upcoming book, The Busy Woman’s Guide to Writing a World-Changing Book.
+Excerpted from my book, The Busy Woman’s Guide to Writing a World-Changing Book.

 Books are powerful.
 Books can change lives.